- Sons of Ulster: Masculinities in the Contemporary Northern Irish Novel. Oxford: Peter Lang, 2010.

 - ‘“[That] great swollen belly”: The Excessive Maternal in some recent Northern Irish Fiction’.
 Irish Studies Review, 1 (2010).

 - ‘Acts of Casual Intimacy in Contemporary Northern Irish Fiction’.
 Routledge Handbook of Contemporary Literary Fiction.
 London: Routledge, 2018.
+Watch an edited version of this chapter.

 - ‘Sex and Violence in Northern Irish Women’s Fiction’.
 The Handbook of Modern Irish Fiction.
 Ed.
 Liam Harte.
 Oxford: Oxford University Press, 2017.